Bigsby/osing/README.md

 #### Base 2

-We intelligent humans, learn from a young age to, do math in base 10, i.e., having 10 diffent digits.
-The computer is a very basic and limitted machine with that "knows" very little.
+We, intelligent humans, learn from a young age to, do math in base 10, i.e., having 10 different digits.
+The computer is a very basic and limitted machine that "knows" very little.
 In fact, it only knows two things: 0 (zeros) and 1 (ones), i.e., 2 digits, i.e., it works in base 2.

 Every thing that is communicated to a from a computer is nothing more than sequences of *zeros* and *ones*.
-This means the computer does not count *1, 2, 3, 4, ...*, it counts *1, 10, 11, 100, ...*., i.e., where the *zeros* and *ones* represent powers of 2, from right to left.
+This means the computer can not count *1, 2, 3, 4, ...*, it has to count *1, 10, 11, 100, ...*., i.e., where the *zeros* and *ones* represent powers of 2, from right to left (but not mandatorily ...).
 For the binary value:
 ```
 10111
 ```
 the decimal convertion would be:
 ```
     1       0       1       1       1       (binary, base 2)
 2^4x1 + 2^3x0 + 2^2x1 + 2^1x1 + 2^0x1
  16x1 +   8x0 +   4x1 +   2x1 +   1x1 = 23  (decinal, base 10)
 ```

 Playing with different base arithmetics is fun and a great exercise.
-You''ll find out why programmer mix up Christmas and Halloween.
+You''ll find out why programmers mix up Christmas and Halloween.
 It's because:
 ```
 25 Dec = 31 Oct
 ```
-I.e., 25 is base 10 is equal to 31 in base 8.
+I.e., 25 in base 10 is equal to 31 in base 8.

 #### Physics

-The only things in physics relevant for this story are:
+The only things in physics relevant to this story are:
 - In storage, a *zero* and a *one* are distinguished by, for isntance but depending on the memory type, the existense or electrical current in the place where that position is.
-- In communication (e.g., from a network device to and from CPU, there are 3 voltages corresponding to each of the comnicating states: *no data*, *zero* and *one*,
+- In communication (e.g., to and from a network device, or to and from CPU), there are 3 voltages corresponding to each of the communicating states: *no data*, *zero* and *one*,

-This means that, in terms of (any) memory, there will always be a value of either *zero* or *one*.
-In terms of communication, one needs to be very conscient of how hard it might be to know if all data (the whole sequence of *zero*s and *one*s has arrived already.
+This means that, in terms of (any) memory, there will always be a value of either *zero* or *one*, i.e., there is no *empty* value.
+In terms of communication, one needs to be very conscient of how hard it might be to know if all data (the whole sequence of *zero*s and *one*s) has arrived already.

 #### Units,Conventions

 The unit of computer is the **bit**,  that is either a *zero* or a *one*.

-Notation is one of the great struggles of humanity.
-Writing things in a way that is efficient to store and immediate to read.
+Notation is one of the great struggles of humanity: writing things in a way that is efficient to store and immediate to read.
 Although storing *zero*s and *one*s is what is physically optimial (not entering the discussion otherwise) reading and writing sequences of *zero*s and *one*s gets very hard real fast.
-After some back and forth, [ISO/IEC 2382-1:1993(https://www.iso.org/obp/ui/#iso:std:iso-iec:2382:-1:ed-3:v1:en) defined 8 bits as the minimal representation of data that is know as a **Byte**.
+After some back and forth, [ISO/IEC 2382-1:1993](https://www.iso.org/obp/ui/#iso:std:iso-iec:2382:-1:ed-3:v1:en) defined 8 bits as the minimal representation of data and it's called a **Byte**.
 I.e.:
 ```
 1 Byte = 8 bit
 1B = 1b
 ```

-This means 1 Byte can represent the values for 0 (zero), i.e., all bits as *zero*; all the way to, when all bits are *one*:
+This means 1 Byte can represent the values from 0 (zero), i.e., all bits as *zero*; all the way to 255, when all bits are *one*:
 ```
 2^0 + 2^1 + 2^2 + 2^3 + 2^4 + 2^5 + 2^6 + 2^7
   1 +   2 +   4 +   8 +  16 +  32 +  64 + 128 = 255
 ```
 I.e., 256 distinct values.

+> There are no negative on the computer.

+> There are no fractions or decimal points on the computer.

-Since writing valuee, for instance, in a memory matrix that can have 1 to 3 digits is not that convinient (back in the day, full memories were dump to printers for debubbing) and not so easy to memorize, hexadecimal, although not at all mandatory, became a standard for representing Bytes where 2 hexadecimal digits represent 1 single Byte because:
+Since writing values, for instance, in a memory matrix that can have 1 to 3 digits is not that convinient (back in the day, full memories were dumped to printers understand what was going on, i.e., debug) and not so easy to memorize, hexadecimal, although not at all mandatory, became a standard for representing Bytes where 2 hexadecimal digits represent 1 single Byte because:
 ```
 16 * 16 = 256
 ```

 And since our (more common) decimal system only has 10 digits, 6 letters form *A* (or *a*) to *F* (or *f*) are used as the remaining digits.
 > *Hexadecimal* notation means nothing to the computer.
-It's strictly a human readabilty helper notation.
+It's strictly a human readabilty helper notation, thus, the irrelevance of casing.

 ### 1.0 Before the Light